Storm Will Bring Rainy, Raw Conditions With Sleet, Snow Farther North: Here's Latest Timing

 A complex storm with a mix of rain, sleet, and snow to the Northeast will lead to a wet, raw first half of the weekend.

-Saturday, March 25 will be stormy with rain, heavy at times, from around noon until late in the evening, according to the National Weather Service.
+Saturday, March 25 will see precipitation from around noon until late in the evening as the frontal system moves through, according to the National Weather Service.

+It will be breezy throughout the region with occasional gusts as high as 40 miles per hour along the coast.

 About a half-inch of rainfall is possible before the system moves out late Saturday.